Tuesday, February 10, 2009

 Those officers who are graded ‘unfit’ (in terms of the prescribed benchmark) by the DPC shall not be included in the select panel.
 Thus, there shall be no supersession in promotion among those who are graded ‘fit’ (in terms of the prescribed benchmark) by the DPC.

-Procedure to be followed by DPC in respect of government servants under cloud:
+Procedure to be followed by DPC in respect of government servants under cloud

 At the time of consideration of the cases of government servants for promotion, details of government servants in the consideration zone for promotion falling under the following categories should be specifically brought to the notice of the Departmental Promotion Committee: